 For the average person, sex is a private event that takes place behind closed doors.
 But sex in history has had a dramatic effect on the world.
-Over the course of time, when these private events go public, they unleash consequences that can be as explosive as the act itself.
+Over the course of time, when these private events went public, they unleashed consequences that were as explosive as the act itself.
 Ask Cleopatra, the Marquis de Sade, or Heidi Fleiss, and they’ll tell you: sex has been getting humans in and out of trouble since the dawn of time.
 And there are a lot of ways sex changed the course of history.

 Antonie van Leeuwenhoek Discovered Sperm Cells Using His Own Semen

-Interracial Marriage Was Struck Down Because of Premarital Sex
+Interracial Marriage Was Legalized Because Of Premarital Sex And A Brave Couple

-Interracial marriage was illegal in Virginia, so the couple married in nearby Washington D.C.
+Interracial marriage was illegal in Virginia, so the couple married in nearby Washington, DC.
 When they returned, an anonymous tip drove police into the couple’s bedroom, where they arrested the pair.
 Their case made it all the way to the Supreme Court, which finally struck down the law against interracial marriage.
-Almost fifty years later, the Loving case, among others, was used in 2015 as a precedent to help strike down the laws against same-sex marriage.
+Almost 50 years later, the Loving case, among others, was used in 2015 as a precedent to help strike down the laws against same-sex marriage.

 Christopher Columbus Possibly Brought Syphilis Back from the New World

-Every elementary school child can recite the main facts about Columbus’s expedition in 1492.
-But there may be a bit of new information not fit for a history lesson.
-According to a recent study, scientists theorize that it’s possible that the introduction of syphilis into Europe came at the hands of Columbus’s expedition.
-When Columbus and his men returned home, they brought the gift of syphilis with them.
-With the many diseases Europeans carried with them to the NewWorld, it seems that what scientists may have uncovered is a case of karmic retribution.
+According to a study published in 2008, scientists theorize it’s possible that the introduction of syphilis into Europe came at the hands of Columbus’s expedition.
+When Columbus and his men returned home, they might have brought the gift of syphilis with them.